I am open to supervising master and PhD students working on Interaction Design and HCI, aligned with the following themes:

 I have a particular interest in the application of the Focusing technique, Micro phenomenology and other introspective practices as methods for interaction design.
 Through my doctoral dissertation, I was the first researcher to generate a methodology around Focusing, involving design ideation, theory and prototyping.
 You can find more information here.

 - Lin Liu – Applying Focusing to Design Somaesthetic Translations for interpreting Chu Ci.
-Technische Universität Berlin.
+Technische Universität Berlin, 2022.

 - Pepi Nedkova – Friendship & Collaboration: Girls Partnering in a Storytelling- Motivated Programming Experience.
-KTH Royal Institute of Technology.
+KTH Royal Institute of Technology and Universidad Politécnica de Madrid.
 Awarded 2021.
-Link to dissertation

 cnunezpacheco [at] gmail.com